Big-Bytez/cse110-fa21-group19/admin/team.md

 [//]: # (Values you think are important)
 [//]: # (roster- this should provide a bried overview of each memeber and a link to their personal github page.)
+## Brand
+Our Brand is approaching the creation of software from a culinary perspective.
+We seek to ensure our software is similar to a home cooked meal: it fufills our customers needs and brings them joy.
+We are the perfect curators of the food/tech you want

+## Our Values
+- We prioritize quality in our finished product
+- We priortitize simplicity and efficency: similar to a recipe all features must be easy to use
+- We seek to inovate your kicthen and our softwate
+- We bake/code with love
+- We prioritize family and family recpies

 ## Roster: